MicrosoftDocs/power-automate-docs/articles/process-mining-processes-and-data.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-Before you can use process advisor process mining effectively, you need to understand:
+Before you can use process mining effectively, you need to understand:

 - [Data requirements](#data-requirements).